diverta/aho-corasick-async/README.md

 ## Usage

-Now, onto the usage.
+Now, on to the usage.
 The interface consists of implementing AsyncRead and AsyncWrite traits of `futures` crate :

 ### Usage 1.
 Using AhoCorasickAsyncReader, which wraps around your own AsyncRead, and replacements are performed when polling from it.